Explain the differences between Static RAM (SRAM) and Dynamic RAM (DRAM)

 • Size: Larger individual memory cells compared to DRAM.

-• Power Consumption: Higher power consumption compared to DRAM.
+• Power Consumption: Higher power consumption than DRAM.

 Dynamic RAM (DRAM)

 DRAM stores each bit of data as an electrical charge within a capacitor.
-Capacitors leak charge over time, so the data stored in DRAM needs to be periodically refreshed to maintain its integrity.
-This refreshing process is what gives DRAM its name.
+Capacitors leak charge over time, so DRAM requires periodic refreshing to maintain the data.
+This refreshing process involves reading the data and rewriting it back into the capacitor.

 • Speed: Slower than SRAM.